onitake/wildpixel/README.md

-the stripe should have 20 leds, arranged in 4 rows by 5 leds each. arrange all data in pins to the left and connect the last pixel of each row to the first led of the next. if you want more leds, adapt config.h and main.c accordingly.
+the stripe should have 20 leds, arranged in 4 rows by 5 leds each. arrange all data in pins to the left and connect the last pixel of each row to the first led of the next. if you want more leds, change the macros in config.h accordingly.

 attach the programmer to the arduino. if you use the uno, you don't need this as the usb programming interface is built in.